wackydodo/DLW/_posts/2017-03-17-damage-simulation.md

 This will generate a csv file in ./data/ which store the damage simulation result

 ### Contributions
-Different distributions are allowed to draw random numbers for
+Different distributions are allowed to draw random numbers.
 <br>

 <br>